-I/We support the high academic and performance standards of ASE.

-I/We understand that we need to facilitate our student's on time arrival and preparedness for all classes.

-I/We understand that exceptional attendance is crucial to the educational process, and the students should miss no more than 10 days during the school year with written excuses from parents or authorization by ASE administration.

-I/We understand that it is critical that we participate in the parent/student/teacher advisory meetings and attend any scheduled conferences.

-I/We will use our best efforts to serve as a mentor to students other than our own students whenever possible.

-I/We have received and reviewed the ASE Student & Parent Handbook.
-I/We understand the policies set forth in the handbook and agree to abide by ASE's policies and procedures and to ensure that our student follows the rules of the school.
+As the parent(s)/guardian(s) of • Name) attending Albuquerque School of Excellence, I/we student's/students' education. want and expect to be active par ncipants in our I/We support the high academ ic and performance standards of ASE.
+I/We understand that we repreparedness for all classes. need to facilitate our student's on ti ime arrival and onal attendance is crucial to the education and 10 days during the school year with administration.
+1 ' I/We understand that it is can advisory meetings and attend any sch ritical that we participate in the parenteduled conferences. t/student/teacher I/We will use our best effor students whenever possible. ts to serve as a mentor to students oth er than our own I/We have received and re understand the policies set forth in the l procedures and to ensure that our student follows Parent/Guardian (Print Name) Parent/Guardian (Signature) Date Student's Name (Print Name) Student (Signature) Date